elenimikro/rio/README.md

 The Regularity Inspector for Ontologies (RIO) is a framework for inspecting regularities in OWL ontologies.

 RIO is open source and is available under the LGPL License.
-RIO is using [OWLAPI](http://owlapi.sourceforge.net/) for processing an ontology and [OPPL 2](http://oppl2.sourceforge.net/) for expressing the regularities.
+RIO is using the [OWLAPI](http://owlapi.sourceforge.net/) for processing an ontology and [OPPL 2](http://oppl2.sourceforge.net/) for expressing the regularities.
 A standalone Java tool is used for computing the regularities, which are saved in an XML file.
 The RIO plugin for Prot&eacute;g&eacute; 4 can be used for loading and viewing the regularities.

 ## Example Usage